pavelee/react-deepgram-example/README.md

 ## What's that?

-It's example of integration deepgram using react.
+It's example of integration with Deepgram using react.

 ### Deepgram?